LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words/README.md

-# List of Dirty, Naughty, Obscene, and Otherwise Bad Words in different languages #
+# List of dirty, naughty, obscene, and otherwise bad words in different languages #

 Please add to it as you see fit (particularly in non-English languages) or use it to spice up your next game of Scrabble :)